-Items 12 and 13.
-Channel of delivery and channel name
+Item 12.
+Channel of delivery

-62.73.
+- 69. Unique code identifying the channel of delivery category and text indicating the name of the institution through which the activity is implemented. - 49.70.
 The channel of delivery is the first implementing partner.
 It has implementing responsibility over the funds and is normally accountable to the provider agency by a contract or other binding agreement.
 Where several levels of implementation are involved (e.g. when the provider agency hires a national implementer which in turn may hire a local implementer), report the first level of implementation as the channel of delivery.
 Where activities have several implementers, the principal implementer should be reported (e.g. the entity receiving the most funding).
 In the case of loans, report the borrower (i.e. the first entity outside the provider country that receives the funds.

-63.74.
-The channels of delivery classification includes six main categories as follows:
+50.71.
+The channel of delivery classification includes six main categories as follows:

-- Public sector institutions include central, state or local government departments (e.g. municipalities) and public corporations in provider or recipient countries. - Non-governmental organisations (NGOs) and civil society. - Public-private partnerships (PPPs) and networks are collaborative arrangements between private actors and bilateral/multilateral agencies or governments to address specified developmental issues. - Multilateral organisations are international institutions with governmental membership. - Universities, colleges or other teaching institutions, including research institutes or think-thanks. - Private sector institutions include all "for-profit" institutions, consultants and consultancy firms that do not meet the definition of a public sector institution.
-Subcategories further distinguish between private sector in provider country, private sector in recipient country and private sector in third country-(developing country, high income/OECD country).
+- Public sector institutions include central, state or local government departments (e.g. municipalities) and public corporations in provider or recipient countries. - Non-governmental organisations (NGOs) and civil society. - Public-private partnerships (PPPs) and networks are collaborative arrangements between private actors and bilateral/multilateral agencies or governments to address specified developmental issues.

+- Multilateral organisations are international institutions with governmental membership. - Universities, colleges or other teaching institutions, including research institutes or think-thanks. - Private sector institutions include all "for-profit" institutions, consultants and consultancy firms that do not meet the definition of a public sector institution.
+Subcategories further distinguish between private sector in provider country, private sector in recipient country and private sector in third country (developing country, high income/OECD country).